JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    export VER_USER=MY_MODIF
    ./configure

-This generates a :file:`profile_mesonh` file with the $VER USER information.
+This generates a :file:`profile_mesonh` file with the VER_USER information.

 Compile with modified sources